 I took the media law online course and found it to be really effective.
 I took some classes from the comfort of my home and the professors made sure that everyone's questions were answered and we interacted well even while being remote.
 It helped us share links, resources and presentations easily while we were all online.
 My overall experience was good with the course.

-What inspired you to pursue a Master's degree in integrated digital media?
+What inspired you to pursue a Master's Degree in Integrated Design & Media?

 During my undergrad education in Computer Science, I learned some latest technologies in Web Development, Machine Learning and Computer Networks.
 But as student developers, we create products that we like and not necessarily the ones that solve the customer’s problems.
 In order to understand the user's perspective, I decided to pursue further studies in UX design and I found a great course at NYU!
 New York City has always been amazing for me.
 I was excited to learn at a reputed school and make use of the opportunities that the city has to offer.

-What set the integrated digital media program at NYU apart from others you considered?
+What set the integrated design & media program at NYU apart from others you considered?